firdh0/Bootcamp_Dibimbing_Data-Engineering/Day 21_Big Data Analytics with PySpark Part 2/Assignment/README.md

 * **Graph:**
     ![Graph of Point Redemption Value per Region](final_visualizations/regional_redemption.png)
 * **Insight Interpretation:**
-    1. Redemption Value Concentrated in Three Main Provinces: Similar to flight activity, the point redemption value (Total Redemption Value) is also highly concentrated in three major provinces: Ontario (around $710,000), British Columbia (around $580,000), and Quebec (around $440,000).
-These three provinces account for the majority of the total redemption value.
+    1.  **Consistent Dominance of Major Provinces:** Similar to flight data, redemption values are also heavily dominated by three major provinces: **Ontario, British Columbia, and Quebec**.
+These three provinces account for the majority of total redemption values.

-    2. Drastic Decline After the Top Three: After Quebec, there is a very significant decrease in point redemption value.
-Other provinces such as Alberta (around $120,000) and so on have much lower redemption values.
+    2.  **Direct Correlation with Flight Activity:** There is a very strong direct correlation between the total redemption value and the total number of flights in each province.
+The provinces with the highest flight volume are also the provinces with the highest point redemption value.
+This is an important insight that shows that where points are earned (through flights), that is also where points are redeemed.

-    3. Low Point Redemption Activity in Smaller Provinces: Provinces like Newfoundland, Yukon, and Prince Edward Island show the lowest point redemption values, which is consistent with the low number of flights in those areas.
+    3.  **The Pareto Principle in Action:** This distribution reflects the **Pareto Principle (80/20 Rule)**, where a small portion of entities (in this case, 3 out of 11 provinces) generate the majority of the results (total redemption value).
+The combined value of Ontario, BC, and Quebec far exceeds that of the remaining eight provinces combined.

-    4. Positive Correlation between Flights and Point Redemption: There is a clear correlation between provinces with high flight numbers and provinces with high point redemption values.
-This indicates that customers in more active flight regions tend to also be more active in redeeming their points.
+    4.  **Clear Market Gap:** There is a very sharp gap between the top four provinces (especially the top three) and the rest of the provinces.
+This indicates that the market for this loyalty program is highly concentrated and unevenly distributed across the country.

 * **Conclusion:**
-    In conclusion, the point redemption value of this loyalty program is largely dominated by customers in Ontario, British Columbia, and Quebec provinces.
-This pattern is very similar to the distribution of total flights, indicating that provinces with high air travel activity are also the largest contributors to point redemption.
-This implies that this loyalty program is most effective and attractive to customers in large population and economic centers.
+    In conclusion, the economic value of loyalty point redemption activity is highly concentrated in Ontario, British Columbia, and Quebec.
+This pattern directly reflects where the most flight activity occurs, which are also the population and economic centers of Canada.
+From a business perspective, these three provinces are the most crucial and valuable markets for this loyalty program.

 ### 12. Financial Demographics
 * **Question:** What is the average salary of customers based on marital status?